AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 | SHH               | 10   |
 | WNT               | 5    |

 For each input expression matrix (i.e. uncorrected and batch-corrected), the molecular subtype is determined by taking a consensus of the two classifiers.
-If the classifiers do not agree, the sample is treated as unclassified.
+For cases in which the classifiers do not agree, non-ambiguous subtypes from `pathology_subtype` field is taken and the remaining samples are treated as unclassified.

 For each sample_id with multiple RNA samples, the following logic is implemented:
 - IF there are two RNA specimens from the same event (`sample_id`) with the same `tumor_descriptor`, and